Trump Reportedly Considering Chris Christie For Attorney General

 Christie served as the U.S. Attorney for New Jersey from 2002-2008, and has made his interest in the job of attorney general known, USA Today reported.
 During an interview with Fox News last year, he noted that he would have “likely” resigned from his position as governor if the president originally offered him the position.

-As noted by Medialite, Fox News host Laura Ingraham made the case for Chris Christie to take over as attorney general on Wednesday night, listing several reasons he would be a great fit, including his experience in the “media fire” and the “similar” temperament style he and President Trump have.
+As noted by Mediaite, Fox News host Laura Ingraham made the case for Chris Christie to take over as attorney general on Wednesday night, listing several reasons why he would be a great fit — including his experience in the “media fire,” and the “similar” temperament that he and President Trump share.

-U.S. Attorney Joe diGenova, who told Fox News on Wednesday night he was advising the president on a replacement, had similar feelings.
+U.S. Attorney Joe diGenova, who told Fox News on Wednesday night that he was advising the president on a replacement, had similar feelings.

 “Chris Christie would be fine.
 He’s experienced, he’s smart, he’s intelligent.
 He would have the full confidence of the president of the United States, which to me, was what was missing from the relationship with Jeff Sessions,” diGenova said on The Ingraham Angle.
 “The president is entitled to have a full-time attorney general and Christie would fulfill that role very nicely.”